zalegna/RACECAR-Team-2/README.md

 BWSI RACECAR Course 2025

-Team Members:
+Team Members: Annabeth, Angela, Dinesh, Roshik

-Annabeth

-Angela

-Dinesh

-Roshik

 All code versions for each challenge will be found under their respective folders.